Do You Have A Copper and Zinc Imbalance?

 Copper and zinc are essential nutrients necessary to sustain the health and function of the human body.
 These two metal compounds naturally exist in the environment around us including our food and water but can pose major health complications if they are concentrated in our bodies inadequately.

-Up until 1963, clinicians did not even question the possibility that zinc deficiency may cause serious health symptoms nevertheless pose a fatal threat (5).
+Up until 1963, clinicians did not even question the possibility that zinc deficiency may cause serious health symptoms and nevertheless pose a fatal threat (5).
 Since then, an increasing rate of chronic illness and disease has caused researchers to further investigate how both metal toxicity and deficiency affect our health and wellbeing.

 Symptoms of a copper and zinc imbalance are plentiful and can lead to total body dysfunction if left untreated.
 Learn if your symptoms are signs that a low copper and high zinc nutrition plan can improve your quality of life.
 You can test your copper to zinc ratio through our Comprehensive Blood Analysis.